 To sign a document using Nitro PDF Pro:

-- OR draw your signature right on a PDF with your trackpad, magic mouse, etc.
+- Scan your signature or draw it with your trackpad, magic mouse, etc.

-- Drag, resize and correct position the signature inside your PDF file.
+- Drag, resize, and correct the position of the signature inside your PDF file if necessary.

 To sign your PDF file with Preview app:

 - Open the document you want to sign